Robin-Hoodie/rollup-plugin-vue-treeshake-bug/README.md

+## Readme from original repo

-# Minimal example for rollup-plugin-vue treeshaking bug
+### Minimal example for rollup-plugin-vue treeshaking bug

 - Clone the repo, which uses rollup-plugin-vue to build a component library via "npm run build".
 - Copy the file "dist/testlib.esm.js" (the es module build) to a minimal vue-cli app.